-Amazon Fire tablets seem to be very similar to Samsung tablets.
+Amazon Fire tablets seem very similar to Samsung tablets.
 However, on close consideration, you will notice significant differences between the 2 brands.

 This article will consider the usability, operating system, processing power, battery life, and connectivity to help you easily understand and choose the best one for your workflow.